-They can have Rates, Activities, Accessories and belong to Object Classes or be part of Groups.
+They can have Rates, Activities, and Accessories and belong to Object Classes or be part of Groups.

-Some Object Types can be booked on the Timeline to get an overview of who, what and when equipment and facilities are booked, and the cost will be calculated in relation to time booked or used.
+Some Object Types can be booked on the Timeline to get an overview of who, what, and when equipment and facilities are booked, and the cost will be calculated in relation to the time booked or used.

 Other Objects are added directly to Projects as costs.

-All Objects can have Buy and Sell Rates, which makes it possible to financially control Projects, make Budgets, Quotes, Invoices and Financial Reports.
+All Objects can have Buy and Sell Rates, which makes it possible to financially control Projects, and make Budgets, Quotes, Invoices, and Financial Reports.

 Objects of the same kind can be organized into Object Classes.
 For example, if there are five HD Cameras of the same sort these can all be placed within a class called “HD Camera”, or if there are ten Editors these can be placed within a class called “Editor”.

 Using Object Classes simplifies database structure, booking, searching, reporting, and rates administration.